Updates to 10DLC compliance: prior texting opt-in & privacy statement

 The agency must provide evidence of their privacy policy or statement, which confirms that contact information provided by the consumer (including phone numbers) will not be shared with other parties or used for any purposes aside from those for which it was provided.
 This statement may be displayed on the same form as the opt-in disclosure, or may be available on a separate webpage or location accessible to the consumer.

-Sample privacy statement to add to privacy policy
+Sample wording for privacy statement to add to privacy policy

 What happens if an agency is considered non-compliant by TCR?